Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Evaluation

 \subsection{Learning Across Rope Types}

 We evaluate the learning of the flying knot across 7 different ropes (as shown in \cref{fig:ropes}) to demonstrate the robustness of Task-Level ILC to varying system dynamics.
 A detailed list of parameters of each rope can be found in Appendix~\cref{sec:rope_params}.
-In general, ropes span a thickness of 7-25mm, a density of 0.013-0.5 kg/m, and are composed of materials such as cotton, polyester, steel, and latex.
+In general, ropes span a thickness of 7--25\,mm, a density of 0.013--0.5\,kg/m, and are composed of materials such as cotton, polyester, steel, and latex.
 All ropes have a mass fixed to the end with masses selected to allow the human demonstrator to execute the flying knot.

-Task-Level ILC successfully learns the flying knot on all 7 rope types within 10 trials.
+Task-Level ILC successfully learns the flying knot on all 7 rope types within 10 trials, starting from the same single rope 1 demonstration in all cases.
 The successful flying knot commands are shown in \cref{fig:all_rope_sequence}.
 Each command starts the rope in a different initial state and performs the upward twisting motion at different speeds.
 Once the critical moment is reached, all ropes form the same loop shape and allow the knot to be formed.
 The differences in learned commands show that variation in the rope dynamics requires variation in the command.
 As seen in \cref{fig:all_rope_sequence}, the learning algorithm succeeds in fewer trials for some rope types (3, 6, 7) and requires more iterations for others (2, 5), but does not exceed 10 trials on any rope.
 Overall, the learning process reduces the cost of the \textit{critical point} objective across trials; however, because we are not performing a line search on the real-system objective, the cost can increase after a poor command update, as with rope 4.
-Furthermore, repeated updates after success can lead to failure, as in trial 9 of rope 2.
-It is unclear whether additional learning after success leads to convergence to a successful command or to failure, as both outcomes occasionally occur.
+Furthermore, repeated updates after success can lead to failure, as in trial 9 of rope 2; model errors are well known to cause ILC to slowly amplify high-frequency errors over iterations \citep{atkeson_robot_1986}.